top of page

 A Special Dedication to the Majestic African Wild Dogs

-Image I (Left): Africa’s Wild Dogs: A Survival Story, by Jocelin Kagan The African Wild Dogs, or painted wolves are smart and sociable hunters, who are also charismatic, enterprising and impressive animals that deserve their place in the pantheon as some of the greatest predators Africa has ever produced.
-Image II (Right): Courtesy of Jenna, via Pinterest African Wild Dogs are one of the greatest predators that Africa has ever produced, but for many years, they have been su
+Image I (Left): Africa’s Wild Dogs: A survival story, by Jocelin Kagan The African Wild Dogs, or painted wolves are the "small warriors of Africa" who are smart and sociable hunters, who are also charismatic, enterprising and impressive animals that deserve their place in the pantheon as some of the greatest predators Africa has ever produced.
+Image II (Right): Courtesy of Jenna, via Pinterest African Wild Dogs are one of the greatest predators that Africa has ever produced

 calmandstrong